 Explanation: While the passage discusses tickling and laughter as a form of trust, it does not explicitly state that laughter results solely from confidence or tickling with another person.

-The Origins of Laughter Reading Practice Material
+The Origins of Laughter Reading Questions for IELTS Practice

 Questions 12-13

-Complete the sentences below.
+Complete the correct word for the blanks below.

-Choose NO MORE THAN ONE WORD from the passage for each answer.
+Write NO MORE THAN TWO WORDS from the text for each answer.

-12. When playing, rats make a lot of chirps, which can be triggered by _________.
+12. When playing, rats make a lot of chirps, which can be triggered by ________.

 Answer: TICKLING